elixir-europe/rdmkit/pages/your_tasks/data_transfer.md

 * The **size or volume** of the data and the **capacity or bandwidth of the network** that links your local computer with the distant computer are crucial aspects.
 Data size and bandwidth are tightly linked since transferring large volumes of data on a low bandwidth network will be so time consuming that it could be simpler to send the data on a hard drive through carrier services.

-* Ensure that you are aware of the **legal and ethical implications** of your data transfer
+* You need to be aware of the **legal and ethical implications** of your data transfer.
-    * For data concerning  persons, you have to safeguard compliance with various legal and ethical frameworks, including the GDPR.
+    * For personal data, you have to ensure compliance with various legal and ethical frameworks, including the GDPR.
 You might have to establish a **data processing** or **joint data controller** agreement before you can transfer the data.
-We highly recommend you to check the [Human Data](human_data) pages of the RDMkit.
+We highly recommend you to check the [Human data](human_data) pages of the RDMkit.
     * For data relevant for later patenting or other types of commercialization you  might want to establish a **non-disclosure** or other type of agreement with the other party to protect your interest.
     * You might also have to consider other laws and regulations, for instance regarding **biosecurity** of data affecting pathogens or other aspects of potential **dual-use**.
     * The technical protocol you choose for your data transfer should meet your requirement for **data security** resulting these implications.
 You can interact with the IT departments at both locations in order to establish your strategy.